-You can start yours inside using some organic potting soil and a starting tray When to plant zucchini really depends on your specific gardening zone’s last frost date.
+You can start plants inside using some organic potting soil and a starting tray When to plant zucchini really depends on your specific gardening zone's last frost date.
 You will want to start your seeds about a month prior.

 If you decide to sow them directly into your garden, you'll want to make sure the soil temperature is at least 70 degrees but not over 95.